cncf/tag-env-sustainability/website/content/blog/cooperative-delivery-platforms.md

 ## Conclusion

 The mission of the Cooperative Delivery WG - soon to be the Platforms WG - is to gather feedback and highlight emerging trends that address gaps in coordination of infrastructure capabilities and applications.
-[Join us](https://github.com/cncf/tag-app-delivery) in TAG App Delivery to advance this topic and others relevant to application and platform developers and operators.
+[Join us](https://github.com/cncf/tag-app-delivery) in TAG Environmental Sustainability to advance this topic and others relevant to application and platform developers and operators.

 <sub>Image credit https://www.cleo.com/blog/knowledge-base-cloud-integration-platform</sub>